 The TPM keeps track of the current exclusive session.
 At most, one active session can have the auditExclusive status.
 A session becomes the current exclusive audit session when it is first used as an audit session, regardless of the setting of auditReset.
 It can also become the current exclusive audit session if the auditReset attribute of the session is SET in the command.
-In the response, the auditExclusive autit session if it is flushed (TPM2\FlushContext()) or if an auditable command is executed that does not use the current exclusive audit session. auditReset can only be SET if audit is also SET.
+In the response, the auditExclusive attribute of the session will be SET and the session is exclusive.
+The session is no longer the current exclusive audit session if it is flushed (TPM2\FlushContext()) or if an auditable command is executed that does not use the current exclusive audit session. auditReset can only be SET if audit is also SET.

 A command that is not allowed to have any sessions will not change the current exclusive audit session.
-Those commands include the context management commands (TPM2\ContextSave(), TPM2\ContextLoad(), and TPM2\Flush()), TPM2\Startup(), and TPM2\ReadClock().
+Those commands include the context management commands (TPM2 ContextSave(), TPM2 ContextLoad(), and TPM2 Flush()), TPM2 Startup(), and TPM2 ReadClock().